-US draws Turkey, Czech Republic and Japan in World Cup group
+US hoops draws Turkey, Czech Republic, Japan in World Cup

 “We are ready for the world,” said Yao Ming, the best Chinese player ever, the longtime Houston Rockets star and one of the global ambassadors for the World Cup.

+“That was probably one of the best moments of my career,” Gasol said.
+“So if we have a chance to go for it this summer, we will.”

+Host China is in the easiest group, Group A — where no team is currently ranked higher than No. 20.
+The Chinese are paired with Venezuela, Poland and Ivory Coast.
+The toughest group, on paper, looks to be Group H where No. 6 Lithuania, No. 11 Australia, No. 23 Canada and No. 37 Senegal will vie for two spots in the second round.

 At stake for teams in the World Cup: The Naismith Trophy, which longtime NBA star Kobe Bryant brought onto the stage Saturday and handed to Yao for safekeeping, as well as a berth in the 2020 Tokyo Olympics.
 There will be 12 teams in the Olympic field — host Japan is one, and seven other nations will directly qualify from the World Cup.

 The other four will reach Tokyo through qualifying tournaments over the next year.

 The U.S. will be the favorites at the World Cup.
-Bryant said he expects competition to be stiff, even for the Americans.
+Bryant said he expects competition to be stiff.

 “It’s a greater sense of honor to be playing for your country,” Bryant said.
 “When you start out the game, you hear your national anthem being played, you see everybody in the arena with their flags representing their country and color, it’s just such a great honor to be a part of that.
 It’s extremely special.”